-While the best Bluetooth speakers provide you with an ample amount of great sound and wireless convenience, the best outdoor speakers go even further, letting you enjoy the music in any weather.
-After all, when the pool party starts to get a little crazy, you don’t want a speaker that’s going to give up on you with the first sign of spray.
+While the best Bluetooth speakers provide you with great sound and wireless convenience, the best outdoor speakers go even further, letting you enjoy the music in any weather.
+After all, when the pool party starts to get a little crazy, you don’t want a speaker that’s going to give up on you after getting a few drops of water on it.
 Whether you’re looking for a rugged backpacking companion or even a mountable option for the back patio, we’re here to help.
-Our list of the best outdoor speakers runs the gamut from weather-resistant designs that will survive a bit of rain, to fully-submersible pool party favorites, and everything in between.
+Our list of the best outdoor speakers runs the gamut from weather-resistant designs that will survive a bit of rain to fully submersible pool party favorites and everything in between.

 Wondering which tunes to blast on your next adventure?
-Be sure to check out our list of the best Spotify playlists, and keep up to date on the latest hot tracks with rolling list of the best new music.
+Be sure to check out our list of the best Spotify playlists, and keep up-to-date on the latest hot tracks with our rolling list of the best new music.

 Ultimate Ears Megaboom

-Why you should buy it: You’re on the hunt for a speaker the offers the perfect blend of sound quality, battery life, and rugged durability.
+Why you should buy it: You’re on the hunt for a speaker that offers the perfect blend of sound quality, battery life, and rugged durability.

 Who’s it for: Those who don’t mind paying extra for a tough, go-anywhere speaker that also sounds fantastic.